foam-framework/foam/tutorial/1-concepts.md

 ### Templates

 Models can have templates.
 Templates are used to generate methods that return snippets of HTML.
-You could write `toHTML` as a `method` in plain old Javascript, or as a `template` using a superset of JSP syntax:
+You could write `toHTML` as a `method` in plain old Javascript, or as a `template` using a superset of JSP syntax.

+Since Javascript doesn't have multi-line strings, we use `/* ... */` comments around the body of a function to enclose the template syntax.

 {% highlight js %}
 {% raw %}